 An IPO is often flagged as a complicated process in the first run.
 Well, the credit goes to its key terms and technicities.
 Here is a little help from us to make you aware of a few key IPO terms that will further smoothen your road towards the ‘IPO Talk’.

-A condensed version of the IPO prospectus that contains all the salient features of the main prospectus.
-Under the Companies Act of 1956, every IPO application form should be accompanied by the abridged prospectus.
+A condensed version of the Initial Public Offering prospectus that contains all the salient features of the main prospectus.
+Under the Companies Act of 1956, every IPO application form should be accompanied by an abridged prospectus.

 Draft Red Herring Prospectus (DRHP)

 The draft prospectus was submitted by the company to the Securities Exchange Board of India (SEBI) at least 21 days before the IPO.
 SEBI reviews the prospectus and requests changes during these 21 days.
 The general public can also submit their comments to SEBI during this period.

 Red Herring Prospectus

 The final prospectus was filed by the company with the Registrar of Companies (ROC) before launching the Initial Public Offering.

 It contains all the information that investors need about the company and the IPO, including the company’s business description, management credentials, operating details, future strategy, IPO price band, the intended use of the proceeds, and the IPO calendar.
 The prospectus is also known as the offer document.